-The following topics will introduce you to the basics of creating and using pencil texture palettes.
-For more information on creating and managing swatches and palettes, see About Colour Swatches on page 311 and About Palettes on page 329.
+The following topics will introduce you to the basics of creating and using pencil texture palettes. .

 Creating a Pencil Texture Palette

 Creating a pencil texture palette allows you to manage your own pencil textures as you wish.
 You can create separate pencil texture palettes for different characters, props and backgrounds as needed, and share them among the people collaborating on your project like you would with colour palettes.